Voting in Ohio

 Voting by mail is a two step process in Ohio.

 Step 1: Request your ballot NOW.
-The deadline for your application to be received is April 29th at noon.
+The deadline for your application to be received is seven days before Election Day.

-• Include your in-state ID number or proof of residence on your application.
+• Be sure to include your in-state ID number or proof of residence on your application.

 Step 2: Complete and return your ballot ASAP.

-• Return in person to your county election office or county designated dropbox by 7:30 p.m. on May 2nd.
+• Return in person to your county election office or county designated dropbox by 7:30 p.m. on Election Day.

-• Or stamp and mail your ballot - ballots must be postmarked by May 1st and received by 10 days after Election Day to be counted.
+• Return by mail no later than March 18th, the day before Election Day.
+Your ballot must be received no later than 4 days after Election Day to be counted.
 To make your postmark date, put the ballot into your home mailbox for collection at least one day prior to ensure it is picked up and processed.
-You can also drop the ballot off at the post office before the last posted collection time on May 1st.
+You can also drop the ballot off at the post office before the last posted collection time on the Monday before Election Day.
 We recommend returning ASAP.

 Click Here to See Your Ballot